sizovs/sizovs.github.io/about.md

 📅 Online · Clean Code: The Next Level · [cleancode.training](https://cleancode.training)

 Companies from around the globe, spanning startups, scale-ups, Fortune 500, and FAANG, regularly take part in this masterclass.

 ---

-I've spent almost ten years organizing DevTernity, turning a local meetup into the world's leading tech conference.
-It was an incredible journey.

----